Back up your Windows system image

 Select System Image Backup at the bottom left of the window.

-Specify the location where the backup will be saved.
+Specify the location where you want to save the backup.

-If you want to specify a DVD or Bru-ray disc as a backup destination, specify "On one or more DVDs" in the middle.
+To specify a DVD or Bru-ray disc as the backup destination, specify "On one or more DVDs" in the middle.

-When backing up to a shared folder, the path format is usually "\<Server Name>>lt;Shared Folder Name>&any path >).
+When backing up to a shared folder, the format of the path is usually \<server name>< shared folder name> (< any path >)".

-Finally, check and click the Start Backup button.
+Finally, confirm and click the "Start Backup" button.